mjb123uk/ElementArchieve/README.md

 ElementArchive
 ==============

-This Modx extra is a Custom Manager Page (CMP) that can be used to take a snapshot / archieve of the elements in your site.
+This Modx extra is a Custom Manager Page (CMP) that can be used to take a snapshot / archive of the elements in your site.

 It is useful during the development stages of a new web site foundation so that changes to the underlying templates and other elements can be preserved at a point in the process.